OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 Note that as discussed previously, the BMC RTL and firmware, the OFS OPAE software stack and support for building your own customer board support package are also provided in separate OFS repositories.

-**Figure 1-2 OFS for OFS FIM Platform Block Diagram**
+**Figure 1-1 OFS for OFS FIM Platform Block Diagram**

 ![Agilex OFS Block Diagram](images/Agilex_Fabric_Features.svg)

-The table provides an overview of the OFS features targeting the Intel® Agilex® FPGA.
+The table provides an overview of the OFS features targeting the Intel® Agilex® 7 FPGA.
 This reference FIM (shell) is a starting point for your custom FPGA design.
-With this initial starting point, you can add or subtract interfaces or ports to different Agilex devices.
+With this initial starting point, you can add or subtract interfaces or ports to different Intel Agilex 7 devices.

-**Table 1-4 OFS FIM for Intel® Agilex® FPGA Features**
+**Table 1-4 OFS FIM for Intel® Agilex® 7 FPGA Features**

 | Key Feature                           | Description                                                  |
 | ------------------------------------- | ------------------------------------------------------------ |